vlstill/presentations/dacse_2016/pres.md

 . . .

-however testing has its downsides
+however, testing has its downsides

 *   it cannot proof absence of bugs
 *   **not very efficient in problem discovery for parallel programs**